yaleman/github_linter/README.md

     - Checks you have provider config for all your required providers.
 - Testing
     - Checks that `.github/workflows/testing.yml exists`
+- mkdocs
+    - checks if you've got mkdocs-looking things and then makes sure you've got a github actions thing to run them

 ## Configuration